alexanderdickson/waitForImages/README.md

 ###Advanced###

 You can pass a second function as a callback.
-It will be called when each image is loaded, as well as some information about what has loaded.
+It will be called for each image that is loaded, with some information.

     $('selector').waitForImages(function() {